janpeter19/janpeter19/README.md

 - **Note 2024-05-24**
 Now PyFMI 2.13.0 is available again, as well as FMPy 0.3.20, for running the simulations in the notebooks.
 Now Linux FMUs are updated to OpenModelica ver 1.23.0-dev.
 The FMUs are compiled with recently updated Bioprocess Library 2.2.0.
-The command line interactions is done with FMU-explore updated to 1.0.0.
+The common command-line interactions for both PyFMI and FMPy is done with FMU-explore updated to 1.0.0.

   Earlier notes you find [here](https://github.com/janpeter19/References/blob/main/Notes.md).